-Those looking to live on the island region of the city will find more terraced properties.
+Those looking to live on the island region of the city will find substantially more terraced properties.

 Old Portsmouth offers a range of impressive townhouses, with luxury apartments on offer in the Gunwharf Quays area.

-Prices are generally more affordable than London, making living in Portsmouth a viable option for many types of buyers.
+Prices are generally more affordable than in London and other major cities, making living in Portsmouth a viable option for many types of buyers.

-The current average asking price for a property in Portsmouth is £242,330 mark, with various property choices for all buyers.
+The average asking price for a property in Portsmouth in February 2024 is £273,952, with various property choices for all buyers.

-If you are thinking of living in Portsmouth in a flat you should expect to pay £192,271.
+If you are thinking of moving to Portsmouth and are looking for a flat you should expect to pay £187,547.

-Those thinking of buying one of the many terraced properties should anticipate paying an average of £230,361.
+Those thinking of buying a terraced property, of which there are many, should anticipate paying an average of £269,614.

 Renting in Portsmouth